 One technique I’ve read about helps to reduce foot odor by causing your feet to perspire less.
 Stinky feet usually start as sweaty feet (where bacteria thrive), even while wearing flip-flops.
 I’ve never tried the black tea remedy, but you can read “Home Remedy for Sweaty Feet” if you feel like trying it out.

 Way back in the late 1980s, Josie “forced” me to soak my feet in alum (tawas in Tagalog) and water for a week to kill the bacteria causing my foot odor.
 She couldn’t stand the smell when I first came home from work.
 Even though I’ve had issues with foot odor a couple of times since then, it’s never been that bad.
 There are very few times when I need to wear shoes more than a couple of hours at a time.

 If you have a minor odor problem, charcoal inserts may be enough to take care of it.
 There are thousands of foot care products being sold over the counter and very few of them, other than the inserts, are worth using.

 These days, I scrub my feet every time I’m in the shower.
 I use scrubbing sponges on the bottoms of my feet and occasionally on the top of my toes.
 I also dig out all the crud under my toenails when I cut them.
-As long as I maintain my routine, no one has to spell anything stinky at all coming from me.
+As long as I maintain my routine, no one has to smell anything stinky at all coming from me.